ricccec/resume/README.md

 Read it [here](https://ricccec.github.io/resume/) or download it [here](https://ricccec.github.io/resume/assets/resume.pdf).

 This repository contains my resume in [JSON Resume](https://jsonresume.org/) format, along with related assets (photo, papers, etc.).
+It builds a copy of my resume in html using the [even](https://github.com/rbardini/jsonresume-theme-even) theme and a pdf copy using a custom theme I made.

 ## Quick Start